Extracting Triangular 3D Models, Materials, and Lighting From Images: Implementation

 \subsection{Optimization}

-Unless otherwise noted, we start from a tetrahedral grid of resolution 128 (using 192k tetrahedra and 37k vertices).
+Unless otherwise noted, we start from a tetrahedral grid of resolution 128 (using 1.53M tetrahedra and 277k vertices).
 As part of the Marching Tetrahedral step, each tetrahedron can generate up to two triangles.

 We initialize the per-vertex SDF values to random values in the range $[-0.1, 0.9]$, such that a random selection of approximately 10\% of the SDF values will report ``inside' status at the beginning of optimization.
 The per-vertex offsets are initialized to zero.